 If you need to purchase a laboratory fridge or freezer, you should consider your storage requirements to ensure you purchase the right size.

 Also think about whether you should invest in a thermometer that monitors the temperature of the vaccine and not just the temperature inside the fridge.

-Most laboratory fridge manufacturers will also offer the option of an extended warranty – ours come with five years as standard – as well as a service plan.
+Most laboratory fridge manufacturers will also offer the option of an extended warranty – ours come with five years as standard (with the option to extend to 7 years for an extra £99), as well as a service plan.

 Service plans are always worth taking as laboratory fridges are a substantial investment and you should want to keep yours in the best possible working order.